ScottW514/terraform-provider-datapower/docs/resources/file_system_usage_monitor.md

   - CLI Alias: `poll`
   - Range: `15`-`65535`
   - Default value: `60`
-- `queue_manager` (Attributes List) Specify the queue manager file systems to check with their usage thresholds.
-These thresholds override the thresholds that are defined for all queue manager file systems.
-  - CLI Alias: `qm` (see [below for nested schema](#nestedatt--queue_manager))
 - `system` (Attributes List) Specify the system file systems to check with their usage thresholds.
 These thresholds override the thresholds that are defined for all system file systems.
   - CLI Alias: `system` (see [below for nested schema](#nestedatt--system))
 - `user_summary` (String) Comments